kamalahmad72/lwc/templates/PHP_Template_System_Readme.txt

 * Allows the overriding of sitewide default WPO property values with web page specific WPO property values in a single file (web_page.php).
 * Allows the placement of sitewide blocks of code in separate files (e.g., footer.php, header.php, javascripts.php, stylesheets.php, and tools.php).
 * Allows that some WPO properties and that some sitewide blocks of code might not be used in all web pages (web_page.php).
-* Allows the creation of a web page overall HTML/PHP template in a single file, with HTML from opening <!DOCTYPE html><html lang='en'> to closing </html>, and PHP that inserts WPO property values into the HTML (overall.php).
+* Allows the creation of a web page HTML/PHP template in a single file, with HTML from <html> to </html>, and PHP that inserts WPO property values into the HTML (template.php).
 * Allows the definition of multiple different web page types as PHP WPOs each in a separate file (Web_Page*.class.php).
 * Allows the placement of multiple different sitewide blocks of code, and the creation of multiple different variations of the sitewide blocks of code, each in a separate file (myblockofcode*.php, footer*.php, header*.php, javascripts*.php, stylesheets*.php, and tools*.php).
-* Allows the creation of multiple different web page overall HTML/PHP templates each in a separate file (overall*.php).
+* Allows the creation of multiple different web page HTML/PHP templates each in a separate file (template*.php).

 -----------------------
 2.)
 WEB BROWSER SUPPORT